mdonmez/shortl/README.md

 ### Features
 - Simple and easy to use.
 - Link shortening with TinyURL.
-- Error correction (such as deleting quotes, http/s spelling, etc.)
+- Error correction (such as deleting quotes, http(s) spelling, etc.)
 - Automatic copying.
 - Link validity test.
 - Internet connection check.